TITLES AND

 "The Ladybugs" (12/28/58):

-Timmy and Boomer want to be partners in a business, and, learning Paul is planning to spend $10 on ladybugs to help fight aphids in his apple orchard, are determined to find the cache of them Lassie discovered earlier.
-But the collie wants nothing to do with the itchy pests.
+Timmy and Boomer want to be partners in some type of business, and, learning Paul is planning to spend $10 on ladybugs to help fight aphids in his apple orchard, are determined to find the cache of them Lassie discovered earlier.
+But the collie wants nothing to do with the itchy pests that hurt her ears so much, and the first batch of ladybugs the boys find is on disputed property.
 John Garrett: John Maxwell.
 Boomer: Todd Ferrell.

 "Junior GIs" (01/04/59):

-The Army is conducting war games near the farm, and excited Timmy, Boomer, and their friends, plan their own maneuvers in what is a safe area.
-But it's no game when scout Timmy and his "war dog" Lassie are ordered to investigate a live mine field!
+The Army is conducting war games near the farm at Round Mountain, and excited Timmy, Boomer, and their friends, kitted out in their dads' old military gear, plan their own maneuvers in what is a safe area.
+But it's no game next day when scout "Private Timmy" and his "war dog" Lassie are ordered to investigate a live mine field just as the Army manuevers are about to begin!
 Boomer: Todd Ferrell.
-With Bart Bradley and Sydney Smith.
+Staff Sergeant: Lloyd Nelson.
+Major General Hess: Sydney Smith.
+Colonel: Walter Coy.
+Mickey: Bart Bradley.

 "The Big Cat" (01/11/59):

-Ruth, taking a woods shortcut on her way to a Grange supper and having to replace a flat tire, is caught in a trap set by a state hunter to catch a marauding cougar.
+Ruth, taking an old logging road as a shortcut on her way to a Grange supper and having to replace a flat tire, is caught in a trap set by a state hunter to catch a marauding cougar.
 Bob Minor: Harlan Warde.

 "The Tree" (01/18/59):

 For a club project, Timmy and Boomer adopt a tree that folklore tells was planted by Johnny Appleseed, then discover it is scheduled to be cut down to make way for a highway, so Timmy writes a letter to the President of the United States.
 Boomer: Todd Ferrell.
-Older Engineer: Grant Richards.
-Younger Engineer: Charles Bateman.
-Mr. Hanby: Paul E. Burns
+Senior Engineer: Grant Richards.
+Younger Engineer (Johnny): Charles Bateman.
+Mr. Hanby (Postman): Paul E. Burns

 • Note: Is this the tree planted by Johnny Appleseed found in the Jeff episode "The Apple Tree"?